The

 demolished to make way for new modern structure.

-1981 - FA Cup winners for the sixth
+1981 - FA Cup winners for the

-Pat Jennings' previous record total of 472.
+passing Pat Jennings' previous record total of 472.

 1982 - New West Stand